 You will help to build houses or other standing structures as deemed a priority with the project building mandate.
 Depending on your skills, the materials being used and the stage of construction you may be asked to help dig foundations, lay hollow bricks, help set supporting pillars, build roof frames and help to improve the appearance of buildings to make them homely.
 You will work as part of a locally led team so good interpersonal skills are necessary.

-No specific building skills are needed although those with carpentry and building skills are highly sought.
-Volunteers must be flexible, strong and willing to work hard and get dirty.
-If you can bring non power tools such as hammers, hacksaws and wire-cutters that will really help the relief effort.
-Bring a good pair of gloves and some sturdy boots.
-The conditions in Tacloban are challenging so volunteers must be resilient and able to get on with the job in hand.
-Volunteers will be required to have a telephone interview before being accepted onto the project.
-You will also be asked to send your CV/resume before being accepted onto this project.
+You do not need any specific building skills although those with carpentry and building skills are highly sought.
+You must be flexible, strong and willing to work hard and get dirty.
+It is a good idea for you to bring a good pair of gloves and some sturdy boots.
+You must be willing to help where needed and follow the instructions of the local experts.
+Volunteers will be required to have a telephone interview and send in your CV/resume before being accepted onto this project.

 WHY JOIN THE PROJECT

 The project is located in Tacloban City in Leyte province in Visayans region of Philippines which was devastated on 8th November 2013 when Typhoon Haiyan (or Yolanda as it is known locally) hit and destroyed homes, livelihoods and community spaces as well as taking many lives.
 Widespread devastation now exists in the area but there is much to do and see beyond the disaster zone.